adam-snetiker/learning-git/notes/commands.md

 Show history with shorter commit IDs

 `git log --oneline --graph --decorate` <br>
-Compress entries into one line.
+Compress entries into one line. <br>
-Show an ASCII branching graph
+Show an ASCII branching graph <br>
 Use labels and colors to annotate different parts of the commit results

 `git log --file` <br>